OpenTranslationBible/open-bible/en-GB/18.Job/md/job-23.md

 ## Job 23:7

-> There the upright could reason with Him,
+> There the upright could engage with Him,
-> and I would be delivered forever from my judge.
+> and I would be set free forever from my judge.

 ---